 Google Scholar provides a way to broadly search for scholarly literature.
 It searches a variety of resources, including PubMed, electronic journals, and Google Book Search.
 However, Google Scholar may not include the most current or the most complete records from a database, so it is generally a good idea to search specific databases individually.

-The Native Health Databases contain bibliographic information and abstracts of health-related articles, reports, and surveys pertaining to the health and health care of American Indians, Alaska Natives, and Canadian First Nations.
+Native Health Database contain bibliographic information and abstracts of health-related articles, reports, and surveys pertaining to the health and health care of American Indians, Alaska Natives, and Canadian First Nations.

-TOXNET is a cluster of databases on toxicology and hazardous chemicals from the National Library of Medicine.
+TOXNET (Toxicology Data Network) is a cluster of databases on toxicology and hazardous chemicals from the National Library of Medicine.

 The following practice guidelines were created by outside agencies and are available free of charge.